 - Very abrupt schedule changes in the owner’s life

-- Dog has spent a lot of time alone in his life then becomes rescued and it gets consistent attention from owners that it is not used to
+- Dog has spent a lot of time alone in his life, then becomes rescued and gets consistent attention from owners that it is not used to

 - Over held as a puppy so it never learned independence